USS Miami (SSN-755): 2012 fire

 At 5:41 p.m.
-EDT on 23 May 2012, fire crews were called with a report of a fire on Miami while it was being overhauled at the Portsmouth Naval Shipyard in Kittery, Maine.
-At the time, the submarine was in the second month of a scheduled 20-month maintenance cycle, indicating that it was undergoing an extensive overhaul called an "Engineering Overhaul".
+EDT on 23 May 2012, fire crews were called with a report of a fire on Miami while she was being overhauled at the Portsmouth Naval Shipyard in Kittery, Maine.
+At the time, the submarine was in the second month of a scheduled 20-month maintenance cycle, indicating that she was undergoing an extensive "Engineering Overhaul".
 The national media reported that seven firefighters had been injured.
 One crew member suffered broken ribs when he fell through a hole left by removed deck plates during the fire.
 It took firefighters 12 hours to extinguish it.

 Initially, the U.S. Navy reported that the fire started when an industrial vacuum cleaner used "to clean worksites on the sub after shipyard workers' shifts" sucked up a heat source that ignited debris inside the vacuum.
 On 23 July 2012, however, civilian painter and sandblaster Casey J. Fury was indicted on two counts of arson after confessing to starting the fire.
 Fury said he lit rags on a berthing compartment's top bunk so he could get out of work early.
 On 15 March 2013, he was sentenced to more than 17 years in federal prison and ordered to pay $400 million in restitution.
+As of May 27, 2025, Fury was incarcerated at FCI Fort Dix in New Jersey.

 The debate over whether to repair or scrap Miami lasted more than a year.
 Within a month of the fire, Maine Senators Susan Collins and Olympia Snowe advocated repairing the submarine.
 In July 2012, Navy leaders asked Congress to add $220 million to the operations and maintenance budget for emergent and unfunded ship repairs.
 In August, the Navy decided to repair the boat for an estimated total cost of $450 million.
 The repair cost was expected to be trimmed by using spare parts from the recently decommissioned USS Memphis and by repairing rather than replacing damaged hull sections, as had been done with another Los Angeles-class boat, San Francisco.
 But both of these approaches proved unworkable with the newer Miami.
 As well, a detailed assessment raised the estimated repair bill to $700 million.

 On 6 August 2013, the U.S. Navy announced its intention to decommission Miami, concluding the cost was more than it could afford in a time of budget cuts.
 The sub was officially decommissioned on 28 March 2014, to be disposed of via the nuclear Ship-Submarine Recycling Program.

-Previous mottos

-"Can do, will do, glad to": Used before Operation Desert Fox.

-"First to fire.
-Twice to fire": Adopted after returning from the 1998–99 deployment.